zxphyrx/highway/app/views/guides/corexy.md

 | Flexible couplers   | $7       | 5mm to 8mm diameter, for connecting motors to screws          |
 | **Total**           | **~$80** |                                                               |

 Z-motors for a triple Z motor setup don't need to be very powerful, as all three are helping.
+As long as they have enough holding torque to prevent the bed from falling and enough moving torque to lift it up at a decent pace, you should be good!
 Keep in mind that you may need either a stepper motor splitter or a mainboard with three synced Z-axis motor outputs, which many do not offer.

 Lead screws should always be 8mm in diameter.
 A smaller pitch means more precise but slower, and 4mm is a great middle ground.
 I used 2mm pitch (mistake) and it takes forever to move the bed!